-- d.
+d.
 If you are separated and your child spends time at each parent's address, the address we use for admission to school is that of the main carer.
-We use the address of the parent who gets the Child Benefit for this. - e.
+We use the address of the parent who gets the Child Benefit for this.

+- e.
 Sibling is defined in these arrangements as pupils with elder brothers or sisters, including half brothers and sisters, adopted brothers or sisters and unrelated children living together as part of the same household, already attending the school and expected to continue at the school in the following year. - f.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admission Criteria.
 The waiting list does not consider the date the application was received or the length of time a child's name has been on the waiting list.
 This means that a child's position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria.
 The waiting list will be retained until at least the end of December of the relevant year of the admissions process. - g.
 For 'In Year' applications received outside the normal admissions round, if places are available they will be offered to those who apply.
 Direct application to the school can now be made under this heading.
-If there are places available but more applicants than places then the published oversubscription criteria will be applied.
+If there are places available but more applicants than places then the published oversubscription criteria for the relevant year group will be applied.
 A waiting list for those who have not been offered a place will be kept until the end of the relevant academic term. - h.
 If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
 Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors. - i.
 The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application. - j.
 It is the duty of governors to comply with regulations on class size limits at Foundation Stage and Key Stage One.
 The Governing Body may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
 This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance. - k.
 If a child is a "summer born child", parents can request that the date their child is admitted to school is deferred to later in the school year.
-However, the child has to start school before the end of that school year.
-If a parent wishes their child to be educated out of their normal school year (kept back a year), they must discuss this with the school before applying.
-However, the decision on this rests with the school (para 2.17 of the Admissions Code).
+However, an application must be made for a place for the relevant September intake and the child has to start school before the end of that school year.